Finland's vast wetland areas and bogs maintain a variety of interesting birds

 Finland is a land of bogs, mires and wetlands.
 In fact, after forests, bogs are the most common habitats in Finland.
 Most of the bogs are found in northern Finland.
 Wetlands and bogs are a home to a multitude of birds that offer interesting photography.

 Ruff is a delightful bird.
 It is best-known of its special lek behavior which makes for interesting photography.
 Finnature has set up wonderful hides for Ruff photography in the internationally important Liminka Bay wetlands just south of Oulu.
 Here, Ruffs arrive in numbers from their migration in the beginning of May.
 While most of the birds stop here for a rest before carrying on to breeding grounds in the arctic, some breed in Liminka Bay area.
 Either staying or continuing, all birds are filled with spring spirit and the lek is on!

 We have set up two sites for Ruff photography in Liminka Bay.
 Lekking hides are located at Ruff lek site and shore hides are located at a feeding site.
 Here, excellent chances for beautiful backlit images with reflections on water present themselves on clear nights.
 Other birds possible from these hides include Wood Sandpiper, Spotted Redshank and Black-tailed Godwit in their summer plumages.
 Even Marsh Sandpiper and Pallid Harrier has been photographed here!
-Ruff photography season lasts until mid-June.
+Ruff photography season lasts until early June.
 This season is simply great photography from great hides!

 Whooper Swan and Common Crane